WCMICS annual report 2021-22

 We have developed short animated videos for patients during education sessions.
 The videos complement exisitng education practices, providing consistent bite-size information.

-Cancer Mind Care: a new online self-help platform for people affected by cancer
+Cancer Mind Care: an self-help platform for people affected by cancer

 Cancer Mind Care is a free, self-help online platform that offers tailored mental health support.
 With all details anonymous and confidential, Cancer Mind Care represents a non-threatening, first step for individuals seeking access to cancer psychology support and services